Chicago Reader: Related ventures

 "The Straight Dope", by the pseudonymous Cecil Adams, was the Chicago Reader's first weekly column and one of the first features to be widely syndicated in the alternative press, at one time appearing in 35 papers.
 It was started on 2 February 1973 by Michael Lenehan and later written by Dave Kehr.
 In 1978 it was taken over by Ed Zotti, who continued to serve as Cecil's "assistant" as of January 2010.
 In 1984, Chicago Review Press published The Straight Dope, a compilation of columns; the cover named Cecil Adams as author and Zotti as editor.
 The title was picked up and republished by Ballantine, which published four more volumes between 1988 and 1999.
 In 1996, The Straight Dope became a user area on AOL; a short-lived TV series, produced by Andrew Rosen, on the A&E Network; and a Web site, Straightdope.com, which was named one of PC Magazine's Top 101 Web Sites and as of January 2010 was drawing nearly 1.2 million users per month.

 The Los Angeles Reader began publishing in 1978 as a wholly owned subsidiary of Chicago Reader, Inc. It was the first newspaper to publish Matt Groening's comic strip Life in Hell and David Lynch's strip The Angriest Dog in the World.
+Groening worked at the Los Angeles Reader for six years, first in circulation and then as a critic and assistant editor.
 In 1989, the paper was sold to a company headed by its founding editor, James Vowell.
 In 1996, it was sold to and closed by New Times Media, which later became Village Voice Media.

-The San Diego Reader was founded in 1972 by Jim Holman, who attended Carleton College and was one of the original group who established the Chicago Reader.
+The San Diego Reader was founded in 1972 by Jim Holman, one of the original group who established the Chicago Reader.
 Although Holman briefly owned shares in the Chicago paper, none of the Chicago owners had an interest in the San Diego paper.
 Holman used the Reader format and nameplate with the blessings of his friends in Chicago.

 Various other Readers have been published, but the San Diego and Los Angeles papers are the only ones affiliated with the Chicago Reader.
 In the late 1970s, Chicago Reader, Inc. (CRI) sued the Twin Cities Reader for trademark infringement, arguing that the Chicago Reader had given special meaning to the name "Reader".
 The federal appeals court ultimately ruled that the term was "merely descriptive" and thus could not be protected as a trademark.